MinaAsghari/microservice_monitoring/README.md

 The metrics must include the health and status of the services, dedicated performance KPI, and the capability to perform message tracing exchanged across the services showing the topological relationship among them.

-Linux, SpringBoot, Java, Prometheus, Grafana
+Linux, SpringBoot, Java, Prometheus, Grafana , Zipkin

 What did we do?